haresfaiez/haresfaiez.github.io/_posts/2016-12-03-emergent-requirements.md

 tags: featured
 ---

-Product development is a journey of collaborative learning.
+Product development is a journey of collaborative learning, a two-levels learning loop.
-This is why we value failures, collaboration, and feedback;
-we embrace misunderstanding as a part of our activities and we work toward uncovering it early.
-The aim of that journey is to find and to meet the needs of the users.
+We learn how to solve effectively an unknown set of problems.
+This is hardly a linear process.
+It, often, entails uncovering misunderstanding and identifying the critical aspects of each problem.
+Early failures help the team find its way toward a good product.
-And, because the product success is measured by the value delivered, identifying invalid assumptions about how that value is created is a priority for all the development activities.
+And so, identifying invalid assumptions about how value is created have to be a priority in the activities of the development process.
+To close the metaphor loop, here, we could say that the requirements constitute the way to a good product.

 Users use a product because it solves their problems in a way that fits well within their contexts.
 They see solutions, not features.